Agostino Cornacchini: Early career

 He was born in Pescia and died in Rome.
 In 1712, Cornacchini established himself in the household of his uncle, Cardinal Carlo Agostino Fabroni, who until 1720 provided Cornacchini with a studio, lodgings and an income.
 During his period in Fabroni's household Cornacchini executed two marble groups for the Cardinal: an Adoration of the Shepherds and a Deposition (both Pistoia, Biblioteca Fabroniana).

-Equestrian staute of Charlemagne
+Equestrian statue of Charlemagne

 His career reached a peak in the early 1720s with the commission for the colossal marble equestrian statue of Charlemagne (1720–25) at the base of the Scala Regia on the entrance to the Apostolic Palace, which sits opposite Bernini's Vision of Constantine.
 The Charlemagne, in a stunning perspectival setting of stucco decoration and mosaic scenery, is both Baroque and Rococo.
 Its combination of exuberance and intimacy is typical of early 18th-century sculpture in Rome.
 The asymmetry and misdirection of the line of sight by which the work must be approached call attention to its decorative qualities: the crinkled patterns in Charlemagne's cape, the drill holes in his beard and hair and the way the hair on the horse's mane and tail curls back on itself, like a volute.